kukaran/cse15l-lab-reports/CSE15L_LabReport3.md

                 dead sailors, the Pentagon might have wanted to respond.
 Instead, they have often
 ```

+What it's doing:
+The `grep` command has a option of adding `-i` at beginning of the argument, this makes the text argument we are looking for case-insensitive, which means the `grep` command will look for the string of text disregarding the case status(uppercase or lowercase) of each letter in our argument.
+In this instance, it's searching for case insensitive iterations of the word `"pEnTaGON"` in the file path `911report/chapter-6.txt`.

 Example 2:
 ```
 kumailkaran@Kumails-MacBook-Pro technical % grep -i "george" 911report/chapter-3.txt